adhywiranata/react-code-split-component/README.md

 ```

 ## Usage 🔧
-There are currently two supported code splitting strategy, the first one being using ``<LazyComponent />`` higher order component and send a ``load()`` props containing a require/import to a component.
+There are currently two supported code splitting strategy, the first one being using ``<LazyComponent />`` higher order component and send a ``load()`` props containing a import to a component.

 The second one is to wrap the component to be lazy loaded using ``lazify()`` HOC Wrapper method.

-Below are the provided usages of each strategy.
+Below are the provided usages of each strategy:

 ### LazyComponent

 #### Importing Components

-**Usual ES6 Component Import**
+__Usual ES6 Component Import__

 ```javascript
 import MyAwesomeComponent from './path/to/MyAwesomeComponent';